cross-any/cross-any/README.md

 mkdir /cross/localrepo/$the_category/
 cp -avf gentoo/$the_category/$the_package  /cross/localrepo/$the_category/
 ```

-## Use different package where create cross env
+## Use different package when create the cross env
 ```
 GCC_VERSION=9.3.0-r1 /cross/localrepo/crossit mips64el-c17gcc9-linux-gnuabi64
 ```